sugarlabs/sugar-docs/build.rst

     with the same user.
 You can specify the name of the profile with this option.
 A random generated one is added to the prefs if you are running sugar-build under sugar.

-RUN_IN_WINDOW

-    Set this variable to any value to run sugar inside a window rather than fullscreen.